natlmartin/natlmartin/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently on the CodeFirstGirls Degree - Summer23 cohort with a specialisation in Software Engineering.
+I have also been working through SheCodes and have experience with Front End development with vanilla JavaScript.
-- 🌱 I’m currently learning Python and C++.
+- 🌱 I’m currently learning Python and C++ (thank goodness for Codecademy!).
 - 👯 I’m looking to collaborate on Python apps.
 - 🤔 I’m looking for help with mentorship.
 - 💬 Ask me about Responsive Web Design and Flexbox!